webpack/webpack.js.org/src/content/api/module-methods.md

 `webpackExclude`: A regular expression that will be matched against during import resolution.
 Any module that matches __will not be bundled__.

 T> Note that `webpackInclude` and `webpackExclude` options do not interfere with the prefix. eg: `./locale`.

+`webpackExports`: Before webpack v5.0.0-beta.18, dynamic import would include the entire module even when you use a part of it.
+With `webpackExports` introduced, you can now request webpack to bundle only the used parts of module which would decrease the output chunk size.

 W> The use of `System.import` in webpack [did not fit the proposed spec](https://github.com/webpack/webpack/issues/2163), so it was deprecated in webpack [2.1.0-beta.28](https://github.com/webpack/webpack/releases/tag/v2.1.0-beta.28) in favor of `import()`.